perslab/wgcna-toolbox/README.md

 * `pca_genes`: If `genes_use` == `"PCA"`, use `var.genes` or `all` genes to perform PCA to select genes based on PC loadings?
 If `num.replicate` is zero, select 5000 genes loading highly on the top PCs for downstream analysis.
 If non-zero, use JackStraw to identify significant PCs.
 If using `all` genes for the PCA, select significant genes based on the JackStraw; otherwise just use loadings.
 * `corFnc`: Correlation function: either `"cor"` (Pearson) or `"bicor"` - biweighted midcorrelation.
 Defaults to `"cor"`
 * `networkType`: `"signed"`, `"signed hybrid"` or `"unsigned"`. '"signed"' scales correlations to [0:1]; '"unsigned"' takes the absolute value (but the TOM can still be '"signed"'); '"signed hybrid"' sets negative correlations to zero.
 Defaults to `"signed"`. `"signed hybrid"` may be used together with `anti_cor_action == "kME_reassign"` to reassign genes to a new module if they are more anticorrelated with the module eigengene than they are positively correlated with their current module eigengene.
-* ~~`anti_cor_action`: Optional. '"kME_reassign"' reassigns genes with a negative kME more than 1.25 the kME w.r.t. their own (primary) module.
-Should be used only with 'networkType == "signed hybrid"'~~
 * `hclustMethod`: Hierarchical clustering agglomeration method.
 See `hclust()` documentation.
 For bulk RNAseq data, consider `average`.
 Defaults to `complete``
 * `minClusterSize`: Minimum genes needed to form a module.
 Takes a vector with one or more values, given as a string, e.g. `"c(15,20)"`.
 Recommended range 5-25.
 Defaults to `"c(15)"`
 * `deepSplit`: Controls the sensitivity of the `cutreeDynamic` algorithm.
 Takes a vector with one or more values, given as a string, e.g. `"c(2,3)"`.
 Takes integer values 0-4, defaults to `"c(2)"`.
 * `moduleMergeCutHeight`: Cut-off level for the variable (1-correlation) for merging eigengenes.
 Takes a vector with one or more values, given as a string, e.g. `"c(0.20, 0.25)"`.
 Recommended value range 0.05-0.25
 * `pamStage`: For `cutreeHybrid`.
 Perform additional Partition Around Medroids step?
 Takes a vector with one or two values, given as a string, e.g. `"c(TRUE,FALSE)"`, default `"c(TRUE)"`
-* `jackstraw.num.replicate`: Number of times to re-run PCA after permuting a small proportion of genes to perform empirical significance tests, i.e. the `JackStraw` procedure (see `pca_genes` above).
+* `jackstrawnReplicate`: Number of times to re-run PCA after permuting a small proportion of genes to perform empirical significance tests, i.e. the `JackStraw` procedure (see `pca_genes` above).
 Integer, defaults to 500.
-* `TOM.num.replicate`: Number of times to permute the dataset, defaults to 100
+* `TOMnReplicate`: Number of times to permute the dataset, defaults to 100
-* `replace`: Sample with replacement?
-If `TRUE`, uses all samples, if `FALSE`, uses 66% each time.
-Defaults to `TRUE`.
 * `organism`: `hsapiens` or `mmusculus`.
 * `magma_gwas_dir`: MAGMA input GWAS data directory as a character.
 Outputs results per subdirectory.
 Defaults to `/projects/jonatan/tmp-bmi-brain/data/magma/`.
 * `gwas_filter_traits`: Filter out modules not significantly correlated with matching gwas studies within the magma_gwas_dir.
 Takes a character with a vector of character names to match within the filename of the GWAS , e.g. `body_BMI_Locke2015` or `c('BMI', 'T1D', 'T2D')`.
 Case-insensitive.
 Defaults to `NULL`
 * `n_cores`: Number of cores to use for parallelization.
 Defaults to 5

 ### Returns _OUT OF DATE_

 `/tables`